deja-vu-platform/deja-vu/packages/cli/README.md

 `deja-vu`.
 As such, it is recommended that the command be run in the directory that contains the dv repo.

-The newly-created cliché comes with two initial actions to serve as examples, `create-clichename` and `show-clichename`, under the assumption that `clichename` is usually the name of the primary entity in the cliché.
-Of course, they can and should be updated.
+The newly-created cliché comes with four initial actions to serve as examples for each of the CRUD (create, read, update, and delete) operations.
+They are called `create-clichename`, `delete-clichename`, `show-clichename`, and `update-clichename`, under the assumption that `clichename` is usually the name of the primary entity in the cliché.
+Each `clichename` object starts out with an `id` field to uniquely identify each object, and an editable `content` field.
+Of course, all of the above can and should be updated.

-Navigate to ()[http://localhost:3000/] and see the two cliché actions in action.
+Navigate to ()[http://localhost:3000/] and see the four cliché actions in action.
+All the CRUD operations they represent should already work.

 ### Create actions in a cliché